 Raleigh Park is located in the village of North Hinksey near Oxford and contains lightly managed fields with three ponds linked by a stream, very unusual alkaline bog areas, trees, grasses, marestail, stately marsh thistle and wild flowers.
 Kestrels, roe deer, muntjac deer, and foxes are frequent visitors while badgers, song birds, rabbits and other rodents are resident.

-Willows overgrowing a pond have been thinned, vegetation overgrowing the stream removed, a waterfall rebuilt and removal of Himalayan Balsam from boggy areas, parrot's feather from the pond and new bramble growth over paths is being attempted.
+Willows overgrowing a pond have been thinned, vegetation overgrowing the stream removed, a waterfall rebuilt and removal of Himalayan Balsam from boggy areas, parrot's feather from the pond and new bramble growth over paths is looking successful.

-There is what is believed to be the remains of the Roman road to the ford which gives Oxford its name from the direction of Besselsleigh running parallel to the current road up Harcourt Hill.
+There is what is believed to be the remains of the Roman road towards the ford which gives Oxford its name from the direction of Besselsleigh running parallel to the current road up Harcourt Hill.
 The outline of the raised metalled section with a ditch each side is clearly evident under the turf in winter or when the grass has been cut.

 There is a small oblelisk near the pond.
 The sun is shining revealing the date 1753 in the photo gallery picture and placing plasticine in the depressions reveals more of the inscription, probably "the Conduit".
 Conduit House which was formerly used in the supply of water to Oxford is within a kilometer of the obelisk.25 Oct 2012